Tensor-Network-Based Unraveling of Non-Markovian Dynamics in Large Spin Chains via the Influence Martingale Approach: Numerical Implementation, Results and Discussions

 which guarantees positivity of $r_k(t)$ for all channels and at all time.
-Fig.~\ref{fig:shift} illustrates the temporal profiles of $\gamma_k(t)$ from Eq.~(\ref{eq:chosengamma}) together with the corresponding shifted rates $r_k(t)$ obtained using the shift $C_t$ specified in Eq.~(\ref{eq:cchoice}). \\
+Fig.~\ref{fig:shift} illustrates the temporal profiles of $\gamma_k(t)$ from Eq.~\eqref{eq:chosengamma} together with the corresponding shifted rates $r_k(t)$ obtained using the shift $C_t$ specified in Eq.~\eqref{eq:cchoice}{, where $\gamma_1(t), \gamma_2(t), \ldots $ are decay rates with temporarily negative values, either taken for all the sites or sites withing the `Influence radius' as introduced in Sec.~.\ref{sec:bmrkn}.
+As this does not explicitly depend on the dynamics, it is pre-calculated for numerical convenience.
+Fig.~\ref{fig:shift} shows the decay rate $\gamma_k(t)$ and shifted decay rate $r_k(t)$ for the chosen parameters. }\\